National Safer Practice Awareness Course (NSPAC)

 Leave with a clear framework to apply safer practice in their role

-Facilitated by experienced LADO’s and senior safeguarding practitioners
+Expert-led by experienced safeguarding professionals, including LADO’s and senior safeguarding professionals

 What to expect from NSPAC

-NSPAC is a calm, professionally facilitated space where participants are able to step back from the pace and pressure of their day-to-day role and reflect on their practice in a more considered way.
+NSPAC is a calm, professionally facilitated space where participants can step back from the pace and pressure of day-to-day practice and reflect more clearly on their role, decisions, and professional responsibilities.

-Participants are introduced to The 5 Safer Practice Principles, providing a clear framework to support safer thinking and decision-making in their role.
+Participants are introduced to the 5 Safer Practice Principles, providing a practical framework to support safer judgement and decision-making in everyday practice.

-By the end of the session, participants leave with greater clarity, a renewed sense of purpose, and a stronger understanding of how to apply safer practice in their day-to-day work.
+By the end of the session, participants leave with greater clarity, renewed professional confidence, and a stronger understanding of safer practice in their role

 Information for employers and referrers

-Participants are introduced to the 5 Safer Practice Principles, providing a clear framework to support ongoing safe and reflective practice
+Participants are introduced to the 5 Safer Practice Principles, providing a practical framework to support professional judgement and decision-making.

-Feedback is normally limited to confirmation of attendance and a general indication of engagement, unless otherwise agreed in advance
+Feedback to organisations is normally limited to confirmation of attendance and a general indication of engagement, unless otherwise agreed in advance.

-All NSPAC courses are facilitated by LADO’s or senior safeguarding practitioners with extensive experience in managing concerns about adults working with children.
+All NSPAC courses are facilitated by experienced LADO’s or senior safeguarding practitioners with extensive experience managing concerns about adults working with children.

 Why NSPAC Was Developed